2020PB/police-brutality/reports/Washington.md

 ### Police charge protesters without warning | August 16th

-Footage shows police and protesters separated from one another after police declared a riot.
+Footage shows police and protesters separated from one another after police declared a riot near the Seattle Police Officers Guild building.
 Without warning, police begin chanting, "Move," and charge at protesters on foot and on bike.
 One officer on a bike runs over a protester.
 Officers then use their bikes to advance against protesters.

 tags: bike, protester, shove

 id: wa-seattle-59

-geolocation:
+geolocation: 47.5761869,-122.3468958

 **Links**

 * https://twitter.com/zmboop/status/1295242820786110469

-### Police on bicycles chase down and beat alleged protester | August 17th
+### Police on bicycles chase down and beat alleged protester | August 16th

-Footage shows several officers on bikes chasing after an individual believed to be dispersing from a protest.
+Footage shows several officers on bikes chasing after an individual in the International District.
+The individual is believed to be dispersing from a protest.
 One officer on foot slams the individual into a wall.
 Another officer dismounts and punches the individual repeatedly.

 tags: bike, protester, punch, shove, tackle

 id: wa-seattle-60

-geolocation:
+geolocation: 47.5988346,-122.3246141

 **Links**